 complexType element (the base type), then this results in some SQL types being defined in terms of other SQL types.
 In this case, direct-path loading is not supported for object-relational storage.

 Oracle XML DB Repository information is not exported when user data is exported.
 Neither the resources nor any information are exported.

 XMLType columns and tables like object-relational columns and tables.
-All methods described in the following sections for loading LOB data from the primary datafile or from a
+All methods for loading LOB data from the primary datafile or from a

 LOBFILE value apply also to loading

 XMLType columns and tables when the

 XMLType data is stored as a LOB.